 |

-A demand for
+A demand

-additional funds because of adverse price movement.
+for additional funds because of

 |